Carey851/base-beat-tap/README.md

 - A place to document setup, usage, and contribution details as the project grows.

 Additional features should be documented here as they are implemented.

+## Project Structure

+After cloning the repository, review the files and folders in the project root.

+Useful files to look for may include: